-With 12 lines, 194 stations, and a daily average of 6.8 million riders, the Moscow Metro is the largest subway in Russia and the second most heavily used subway in the world.
-The stations of the Moscow Metro are extremely well-known for their breathtaking designs and heavy use of early 20th Century Russian sculpting.
+With 17 lines, over 200 stations, and a daily average of nearly 7 million riders, the Moscow Metro is the largest subway in Russia and the most heavily used metro system in Europe.
+The stations of the Moscow Metro are well-known for their breathtaking designs and heavy use of early 20th Century Russian architecture.

 The bus is another popular way to get around Russia.
-A bus can take passengers to both short and long distance destinations.
+A bus can take passengers to both short- and long-distance destinations.
 Commuting on a bus is usually more cost-effective than taking a train.
 The buses on most routes are packed full of people.
 This sometimes makes buying a ticket a very slow process and it is not unusual for tickets to sell out.
-Bus drivers do not usually speak English, which can make traveling by bus an unpleasant experience for some teachers.
+Bus drivers do not usually speak English, which can make traveling by bus an unpleasant experience for some ESL teachers.

 Other Modes of Transportation

-Driving a car in Russia is similar to driving a car in America.
-Unlike most European drivers, Russian motorists drive on the right-hand side of the road.
+Driving a car in Russia is similar to driving a car in America in that, unlike most European drivers, Russian motorists drive on the right-hand side of the road.
 It is forbidden to honk a car horn unless it is meant to stop an accident.
 Driving in larger cities like Moscow and St. Petersburg can be a little more stressful than cruising in the Russian countryside, as Russian law does not require people in accidents to report the events to police if no one was hurt or killed.